airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 ## How to install
 ### Requirements
-* A running Docker engine
+* A running Docker engine with version >= 20.10.23
 * Python >= 3.10
 * [pipx](https://pypa.github.io/pipx/installation/)

-## Requirements

-This project requires Python 3.10 and pipx.

 ## Install or Update